-- Communities understand that schools which pursue this distinction are committed to improving student preparation and ensuring that Georgia’s workforce meets the demands of the 21st century.
+- Communities understand that schools which pursue this distinction are committed to improving student preparation and ensuring that their workforce meets the demands of the 21st century.

-- It represents that they have had meaningful involvement in public education and have contributed to the development of a highly-skilled, future workforce for Georgia.
+- It represents that they have had meaningful involvement in public education and have contributed to the development of a highly-skilled, future workforce for our states.

 Click Here to review the Georgia Application for Industry Certification.
+This is our current working copy.
 We limit the number of applicants each year to make sure we can complete the process with excellent support to applicants and attention to detail in the review process.
 Our review teams are selected from a pool of national program specialists.
 Note – Georgia applicants only at this point.

 Click Here to review Georgia Industry Certification information.
 Georgia applicants are encouraged to coordinate with their county CTE staff.

 Click Here to see a timeline to certify in 2022.
 In the first year you will review to be ready.
 In the end of the first year you will apply to be selected for the process.
 The second year is the year you will complete the process and be reviewed.